Safiaaaaa/YouthInTheCity/README.md

 Have a look at a selection of our data and results on our <a href="https://appyouthinthecity.herokuapp.com/">web app<a>!

-This project was conducted by Maciej Szuba , Nichanok Auevechanichkul and Safia Ahmedou as part of a Data Science Bootcamp at Le Wagon (batch #874) in September 2022.
+This project was conducted by Maciej Szuba, Nichanok Auevechanichkul and Safia Ahmedou as part of a Data Science Bootcamp at Le Wagon (batch #874) in September 2022.

 <sub>